Orkney Magic: Beautiful Binscarth Woods

 Kissing gate sign for Binscarth Woods, just off the main road ©Lifejourney4two

-You then reach Loch of Wasdale, known to attract waders and other waterbirds.
+A little further, you reach Loch of Wasdale, known to attract waders and other waterbirds.
 Near the shore of the lake, you’ll find a small crannog, an artificial island that is thought to date back to the bronze age.
 Once at the Loch, retrace your steps back to the carpark at Finstown.

 In fact, this trail is part of a larger, 58-mile pilgrimage route through Mainland Orkney, the St. Magnus Way, which was inspired by the life and death of Magnus, Orkney’s patron saint.